 Site Pages Variation: Group changes for multiple site pages into a single variation.

 Page Variations: Create variations of an individual page.
 They are created within site pages variations.note

 When you import a widget page to a site with page variations enabled, the page is imported as a new variation of the site page’s main variation.

 For content pages, use Experiences to create alternative page versions.

-Click the Actions button ( ) in the Staging bar, and select Site Pages Variation (for Widget Pages or Content Pages) or Page Variations (for Widget Pages only).
+Click the Actions button ( ) in the Staging bar and select Site Pages Variation or Page Variations.

 Click the Add button at the bottom right of the modal window.

 Enter a name and description for your new variation.
 You can modify these fields for your variation at any time.

 For site pages variations, you can select from the following options to determine if your new variation copies pages from existing variations: